Presented by Ooooby, we delve into the tunes people can’t help but spin when getting down and dirty. Here are the 10 sexiest songs to make love to.

-Last but certainly not least, Sexual Healing by Marvin Gaye, is arguably the sexiest song of all time.
+Last but certainly not least, Sexual Healing by Marvin Gaye is arguably the king when it comes to sexiest songs of all time.
 The man needs no introduction.
 On the same league as George Benson, it’s only fitting that they round out the list together.

 A former child prodigy, Benson first came to prominence in the 1960s, playing soul-jazz with Jack McDuff and others.
 He then launched a successful solo career, alternating between jazz, pop, R&B singing, and scat singing.
 It’s a pleasure he finally found his sound and became one of the most iconic voices of all time.